jeff1evesque/algorithm-snippets/greatest_path_sum/README.md

   </tbody>
 </table>

 The specific grid for you to solve is given as a rectangular array of arrays in JSON format.
 The top-left corner is `array[0][0]`.
-You are to write a program, in a language of your choice, which finds a path with the largest sum, and outputs it as a string of characters: "R" for a step to the right, and "D" for a step down.
+You are to write a program, in a language of your choice, which finds a path with the largest sum, and outputs it as a string of characters: `R` for a step to the right, and `D` for a step down.
 Your program should also output the path's value.

-For example, the sample above is available as [JSON here](https://github.com/jeff1evesque/algorithm-snippets/blob/master/greatest_path_sum/data/sample.json), and a correct solution to it is the highlighted path "DDDRRDRRRD", with the value of 60.
+For example, the sample above is available as [JSON here](https://github.com/jeff1evesque/algorithm-snippets/blob/master/greatest_path_sum/data/sample.json), and a correct solution to it is the highlighted path `DDDRRDRRRD`, with the value of `60`.

 Here is the specific [challenge to solve](https://github.com/jeff1evesque/algorithm-snippets/blob/master/greatest_path_sum/data/sample2.json).